Blog | Personal Finance

 As the saying goes, “Give and ye shall receive.”
 Another saying we’ve heard is that, “God doesn’t need to receive but humans need to give.”
 Charity is a powerful tool with many benefits to everyone involved.

-Here’s how we applied this philosophy in practice.
-We would allocate 10% into a general savings account, another 10% into our investing account and a final 10% into a charity account.
+Here’s how to put this philosophy in practice.
+Allocate 10% into a general savings account, another 10% into an investing account and a final 10% into a charity account.
 This seems very practical and easy to do, however, like most things in personal finance, it’s easier said than done.

 A.ii) Budgeting with the personal financial statement